2021 Kenosha Little League Coronavirus Operational Plan Guidelines

 must be maintained properly and returned at the end of the season.

-Players returning to the dugout after play (defensive position, plate appearance, or base running) encouraged to
+- Players returning to the dugout after play (defensive position, plate appearance, or base running) must

 use hand sanitizer.

-There will be no spitting or eating seeds, gum or other similar products & absolutely no food in the dugout or clover area.
+- There will be no spitting or eating seeds, gum or other similar products.

-A maximum of two players will be allowed in the dugout.
+- A maximum of three players will be allowed in the dugout.